 KELLY PANNEK

-Olympic, World, NCAA & Walter Cup Champion, Kelly is an U.S. Olympic Hopeful for what would be her 3rd consecutive Winter Olympic Team in 2026.
+Olympic, World, NCAA & Walter Cup Champion, Kelly has been selected to the U.S. Olympic Team for her 3rd consecutive Winter Olympic Team in 2026.
 Kelly plays in the PWHL for the Minnesota Frost and is a native of St Louis Park, MN (Twin Cities).
 She serves as an Alternate Captain for the Frost.
 Of note, she was the first signed player in the history of the PWHL.

 Kelly and one fellow teammate are the only women in the world to have won these 4 championships in hockey.
 In her career for the U.S. Women's National Team, she has played in 105 games.
 At the 2025 IIHF Women’s World Championship, Kelly was the only American on the Media All Star Team.